Unbounded Differentially Private Quantile and Maximum Estimation: Empirical Evaluation

 Our choice of $q = 0.99$ in the differentially private sum experiments was also to maintain consistency with the choices for the previous method but also to keep variance of the estimates lower.
 This will create some negative bias as we then expect to clip the data.
 As we can see in our illustrative example Figure~\ref{fig:pdfs}, the PDF will exponentially decrease once we pass the true quantile value, but will do so less sharply once all the queries have value $n$.
-Accordingly, setting $q=1.0$ would add slightly more variance to the estimation.
+Accordingly, setting $q=1.0$ would add slightly more variance to the estimation but initial testing showed improvement in error.
 However, if the user would prefer slightly higher variance to avoid negative bias, then setting the threshold at $n$ or even $n + 1/\diffp$, would make it far more likely that the process terminates with a value slightly above the maximum.
 This is particularly useful for heavy-tailed data, where clipping at the 99th percentile can have an out-sized impact on the bias.
-We leave a more rigorous examination of these bias-variance tradeoffs for good default settings to future work.